 Financial liabilities are classified as FVTPL if they fall into one of the five exemptions detailed above.

 Transaction costs

-Transaction costs associated with financial instruments, carried at FVTPL, are expensed as incurred, while transaction costs associated with all other financial instruments are included in the initial carrying amount of the asset or the liability.
+Transaction costs associated with financial instruments carried at FVTPL, are expensed as incurred, while transaction costs related to all other financial instruments are included in the initial carrying amount of the asset or the Liability.

 Subsequent measurement